El Club · Chinchón

 Chapel of Our Lady of the Rosary

-Annexed to the current Parador de Turismo, is the Church of Our Lady of the Rosary, which historically belonged to the convent of St. Augustine.
-The church, like the whole complex, is Baroque in style.
-It consists of a single nave with side chapels, which were used as cells for prisoners, when the convent became a prison during the Spanish Civil War.
-Some baroque frescoes stand out on the right side of the transept, with vivid colors, grecas, leaves, columns and other ornaments.
-In 1846 it was dedicated to the veneration of the Virgin of the Rosary.
-The church had a beautiful baroque altarpiece as the main altar, which burned down in October 1929, without damaging the image of the Virgin.
-The festivity is celebrated annually on the third weekend of September.
+Iglesia / ErmitaAdjacent to the current Parador hotel stands the Church of Our Lady of the Rosary, which historically belonged to the Convent of St. Augustine.
+Like the entire complex, the church is Baroque in style.
+It consists of a single nave with side chapels, which were used as prison cells when the convent was converted into a jail during the Spanish Civil War.
+Notable are the vividly colored Baroque frescoes on the right side of the transept, featuring scrollwork, leaves, columns, and other decorative elements.
+In 1846, it was dedicated to the veneration of Our Lady of the Rosary.
+The church had a beautiful Baroque altarpiece as its high altar, which was destroyed by fire in October 1929, though the image of the Virgin remained unharmed.
+The feast day is celebrated annually on the third weekend of September.

 Ver detalle →